-As we look forward, we must take into account the prospect of reduced hours and the resulting decline in employer contributions, as well as a potentially very challenging investment environment.
-We will continue to examine Plan improvements and will make the appropriate adjustments when we are confident they are affordable and sustainable over the long term.
+We will continue to examine the Plan's funding levels and will make the appropriate adjustments when we are confident they are affordable and sustainable over the long term.

-The Plan's Members had contributions remitted on 10.4 million hours for the year ended December 31, 2017.
+The Plan's Members had contributions remitted on 6.8 million hours for the year ended December 31, 2018.
 Our expectation for hours worked was 7 million hours.
-The Pension Plan's target expectation for hours worked in the 2017 fiscal year remains at 7 million hours.
+The Pension Plan's target expectation for hours worked in the 2019 fiscal year is decreased to 5 million hours.
 Our ongoing monitoring of the economic environment, particularly the price of oil and gas and the level of capital investment in energy related projects, is critical to the funding formula for the Pension Plan.